AXA-Digital/data_scientist_challenge/README.md

-# Challenge for a Data Analyst/Scientist position
+# Challenge for a Data Scientist position

-## The task
+## Objective
+Go through this real world example of work that would be done by a Data Scientist at AXA Digital.
+The idea is that we don't want something that is perfect.
+We want to see how you think about problems, how you deal with issues at scale, and how you feel about the technical work.

+- This assessment is designed for only a few hours of your time.
+- Please provide all code in Python.

+### PART 1
-You have historical 1 minute price data of crypto symbol BTCBUSD.
-We want you first to transform data types to more appropriate format for further analysis.
+1. You have historical 1 minute price data of BTC/BUSD.
+We want you first to transform data types to a more appropriate format for further analysis.

-Then perform an exploratory data analysis (EDA) with your comments and insights about the data and its intricacies.

-Later try to create a machine learning model (of your choice) with focus on features engineering, measuring their importance, results interpretation, listing possible improvement possibilities.

-You have a freedom to select for which timeframes (however we would like to see it more in the intraday range and the lowest frequency should be 1 day).
-You also can choose what problem you are trying to solve (classification or regression).

-## Additional details

-* Please note any data quality issues you encountered and how you did solve those as it can be a very likely problem in production environment.
+Please note any data quality issues you encountered and how you did solve those as it can be a very likely problem in production environment.

-* Provide your thought process and justification on why you chose particular features, ML model etc.

-* Technologies of our preference would be Python or Apache Spark (Can be PySpark or SQL).
+### PART 2
+2. Perform an exploratory analysis on the moving average (MA) and exponential moving average (EMA).
+Which do you find to have a better success rate given your analysis, are  longer or shorter lookback periods in MA and EMA?

+Show your work, results, present a case, and describe your findings.

+### PART 3
+3. Implement a simple machine learning, AI - or any other model of your choice - that can help look for other patterns in your dataset results.
+Pick out the best signals and aggregate the results.

+Explain your reasoning for choosing the your models and describe the patterns you are finding across your data.

+### BONUS
+4. Using the signals from your best signal picks in step 3, create another machine learning models which compounds your findings to further evaluate.

+Do you see any new patterns from your results?
+Explain your reasoning and show your work.